 Attention all Public Safety Guards:

-The Lexington Honor Guard will be conducting a week long school on October 25th through October 29th.
+The Lexington Honor Guard conducts a week long school opportunity.
 The school is a 40 hour Kentucky Law Enforcement Council (KLEC) certified course which focuses on developing basic knowledge and proficiency with Honor Guard related assignments; military drill, parades, posting colors, firing party, casket guard, flag folding and concludes on Friday with an exercise that includes a simulated full honors funeral.

 We welcome agencies from all over the state and region, and work hard to provide the highest level of training possible.
-Because of the direct nature of the instruction and the level of activity, class size will be limited.
-We are currently filling spots on a first-come basis.
+Because of the direct nature of the instruction and the level of activity, class size are limited and on a first-come basis.

-We appreciate your consideration, and hope to see you in October!
+We appreciate your consideration, and hope to see you in the next class!